shelwinsunga/thoughts/content/private/advancedsql.md

     SELECT COUNT(1) FROM students WHERE email LIKE '%@cs%';
 ```

 There also DISTINCT aggregates, in which we only get unique values.

 ## String Operations

+Different SQL standards will be case sensitive or case insensitive, and will have single quotes or double quotes.
+Most are case sensitive, and use single quotes.